oktaviorezap/final-task-pbi-big-data-analytics-kimia-farma-oktaviorezaputra/README.md

-# Project-Based Internship by Rakamin Academy : PT.
-Kimia Farma
+# Project-Based Internship by Rakamin Academy : PT Kimia Farma, Tbk.
 As a Big Data Analyst Intern who has understood the sales data of sales data of every brand in Kimia Farma, I am asked to create a dashboard of the sales data of Salicyl Brand in one year from the raw data provided. data that has been provided.